crollins18/intro-linux-scripting/modules/module1.md

-## Module 1 - Workflow Automation and Productivity
+## Module 1 - Introduction to Bash & Workflow Automation and Productivity
 Written by: Jason Wong

 One of the most prominent use cases of bash scripting is the ability to wrap several commands into one script. **After all, command-line bash is the same thing as scripting bash.
 Virtually anything you can do via the bash terminal can be done in a bash script.** For example, if you are working in Java on the command line, the compile and run commands can be added to a script so the program can be compiled and run in a single command.
 This module will explain some of `bash`’s basic syntax and cover how to convert a command-line workflow into a script.